My friends know that I’m a Disney fan and frequent the parks with my Annual Pass.

 Special Christmas dinner with my friends Mark, Jess, & Rob.

 You’ll be on your phone all day taking photos and checking Wait times.
 If you don’t have a portable charger, there are outlets inside some of the rental lockers.
-You can also purchase power sticks for $30 at the park.
+You can also purchase power chargers for $30 at the park.

 I have a lot more tips but these are the top 10.
 The easiest thing to do would be to go with someone who frequents the park so they can tell you where to go and when. 🙂 If you have your own tips, feel free to share them in the comments below!